All Episodes

 And you can make book on the fact that all of this similar kind of behavior, after it goes on long enough, the left then comes along and does things like this.

-Or we're gonna tell Obama, and Obama's gonna target the IRS on you, or some such thing.
+Or we're going to tell Obama and Obama's going to target the IRS on you or some such thing.

 Hillary Clinton has come out against the Keystone Pipeline.